Barcelona makes statement with big win at Real Madrid | Sports-Games

 "They are letting us dream about winning the league, and dreaming is free,'' said Barcelona veteran Dani Alves, who made his 400th appearance with the club Sunday.

 Barcelona's next league match is at home against Sevilla, which is three points ahead.
-Barcelona is also in the quarterfinals of the Europa League after failing to get past the group stage of the Champions League for the first time in nearly a decade.
+Barcelona is also in the quarterfinals of the Europa League after failing to get past the group stage of the Champions League for the first time in nearly two decades.

 "We have to stay humble.
 We didn't win a title today," Xavi said.
 "We celebrate now and then we have to start thinking about our next match."